Stavrosmom/osticket-prereqs/README.md

 <p>
 Once CGI has been enabled, open click this link for access to the installation files. https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6

-  From the Istallation files, download and install PHPManagerForIIS_V1.5.0msi and then rewwrite_amd_64_en-US.msi
+  From the Installation files, download and install PHPManagerForIIS_V1.5.0msi and then rewwrite_amd_64_en-US.msi

 </p>
 <br />